Polymer Builder¶

 that tell the types that you have, and gives a short description of them.

-Try the function printTotalTypes()
+Try the function printTotalTypes() on the DreidingPotentialBuilder

-and OPLSPotentialBuilder
+and OPLSPotentialBuilder.

 It gives a table for all of the available types.